Sideways

-Sideways is a 2004 American comedy-drama road film directed by Alexander Payne and written by Jim Taylor and Payne.
-A film adaptation of Rex Pickett's 2004 novel of the same name, Sideways follows two men in their forties, Miles Raymond (Paul Giamatti), a depressed teacher and unsuccessful writer, and Jack Cole (Thomas Haden Church), a past-his-prime actor, who take a week-long road trip to Santa Barbara County wine country to celebrate Jack's upcoming wedding.
+Sideways is a 2004 American comedy-drama directed by Alexander Payne and written by Jim Taylor and Payne.
+A film adaptation of Rex Pickett's 2004 novel, Sideways follows two men in their forties, Miles Raymond (Paul Giamatti), a depressed teacher and unsuccessful writer, and Jack Cole (Thomas Haden Church), a past-his-prime actor, who take a week-long road trip to Santa Barbara County wine country to celebrate Jack's upcoming wedding.
 Sandra Oh and Virginia Madsen also star as women they encounter during their trip.

-The film premiered at the Toronto International Film Festival on September 13, 2004, and was released in the United States on October 22, 2004.
-Sideways received widespread acclaim from critics and is regarded as one of the greatest films of the 2000s.
-It was nominated for Best Picture, Best Director, Best Supporting Actor (Haden Church) and Best Supporting Actress (Madsen), winning Best Adapted Screenplay at the 77th Academy Awards.
+Sideways premiered at the Toronto International Film Festival on September 13, 2004, and was released in the United States on October 22, 2004.
+It received widespread acclaim from critics and is regarded as one of the greatest films of the 2000s.
+At the 77th Academy Awards, the film was nominated for Best Picture, Best Director, Best Supporting Actor (Haden Church), Best Supporting Actress (Madsen), and Best Adapted Screenplay, the last of which it won.

 Plot

-Miles Raymond is an unpublished writer, a wine aficionado, and a depressed, middle-aged English teacher living in San Diego.
-He takes Jack Cole, his soon-to-be-married actor friend and former college roommate, on a road trip through the Santa Ynez Valley wine country.
-Jack now does commercial voice-overs and plans to enter his future father-in-law's successful real estate business.
-Soon after the trip begins, Miles insists on stopping to see his mother in Oxnard, as it is the day before her birthday.
-He steals a thousand dollars from her room that night.
-The men sneak out the next morning to avoid the birthday gathering.
+Miles Raymond picks up his friend Jack Cole at the home of Cole’s fiancée to begin a week together in advance of Cole’s wedding.
+Miles, a school teacher and unpublished author, starts the trip at his mother’s house, ostensibly to wish her a happy birthday, but Miles steals money before they leave.